eduard93/docx/article_en.md

 +    <w:sectPr w:rsidR="0076695C" w:rsidRPr="00F752CF">
 ```

-Changes in `w:rsidR` are unnecessary - it is inside information for Microsoft Word.
+Changes in `w:rsidR` are unnecessary - it is utility information for Microsoft Word.
 The main change here:
 ```diff
          <w:rPr>
 +          <w:b/>
 ```
 in the paragraph with Test.
 Apparently element `<w:b/>` makes the text bold.
-Let's remember this change and revert the rest.
+Let's save this change and revert the rest.

 #### word/settings.xml